proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 To actually use Flutter, we need to save the location of the Flutter executable to your system's environment variables.

-(Infobox): Newer Macs use the Z shell (also known as zsh).
+> Newer Macs use the Z shell (also known as zsh).
 This is basically an improved version of the older Bash, with several additional features.
+{is-info}

 When using zsh, you can add a line to your zshrc file, which is a text file that contains the zsh configuration.
 If the file does not exist yet, you can create a new file, as follows: